AmanSachan1/MageFramework/README.md

 # To Do List (Features/Tasks/Demos)
-- Support use of push constants (test with tonemap)
-- Texture Arrays
 - Scene Rendering (Multuiple meshes, textures, and shaders.
 Meshes are stored and rendered from a single buffer using vertex offsets.
 Use push constants, separate per-model and scene descriptor sets are used to pass data to the shaders).
 - Sky Compute Shader
 - Grass Shaders (Compute, Tesselation and Frag shader)